 Khare’s exploration led her even further afield to Madagascar for her First Year Project.
 She and her team worked with the NGO Blue Ventures, to triple the number of farmers involved in a sea cucumber harvesting project and make that project sustainable over a 3-year time horizon.

 All this led to a summer internship which Khare finally secured at the end of May, as the academic year was winding down and most of her classmates had decided on summer plans.
 But, she says, the wait was worth it.
-Khare spent her summer with the Ulupono Initiative, an impact investing firm oriented towards locally sourced food, renewable energy and waste reduction on the island.
+Khare spent her summer with the Ulupono Initiative, an impact investing firm oriented towards locally sourced food, renewable energy and waste reduction on the island of Honolulu.
 There she worked on deal due diligence, using her understanding of finance and her skills gained at Tuck to evaluate and propose investment structures.
 This -- while living in Waikiki, “gazing every day at the Pacific Ocean with its multiple shades of blue.
 Not a bad place to be.”

 Another passion for Khare is women’s empowerment.
 This December, she’ll join the board of Red Thread Foundation for Women, an organization which provides scholarships and mentorships to high-potential women of international backgrounds.
 To help her prepare for this role, Khare will serve this year as a Revers Board Fellow at Tuck, where she’ll sit as a non-voting member on the board of David’s House, a temporary home for families with children being treated at a regional medical center.
 According to Khare, this experience is the perfect way to prepare for her future responsibilities with Red Thread.